Grave-Dave/e-commerce/README.md

 ## 🧩 Troubleshooting

-- Seeing errors?
-The backend might still be starting up.
+- **App not loading?** The backend might still be waking up.
 Refresh the frontend after a minute.
-- If something doesn’t work, feel free to contact me — I’d love to help or give a short walkthrough.
+- **Still not working?** Feel free to reach out — I’m happy to help or walk you through the project.

 ---